A Weekend of Drama, Comedy, Monologues and Standup Comedy, including 4 One-Act Plays

-CAMP LOGAN: February 15, 16 and 17 2013 at the Schenectady County Community College (SCCC) and February 22, 23 location at the Sand Lake Center for the Arts (SLCA) in Averill Park, for Black History Month.
+By Celeste Bedford-Walker at the Schenectady County Community College (SCCC) and at the Sand Lake Center for the Arts (SLCA) in Averill Park, for Black History Month.
 Camp Logan is a World War 1 military drama in 2 acts.
 A theatrical drama based on the 1917 court martial and execution of 19 Black Soldiers of the 24th Infantry, written by Celeste Bedford Walker.Camp Logan received the NAACP Award for best play In 1994.

-Soul Rebel Performance Troupe and The Village Stage are teaming up in a first ever night of hilarious short one acts at The Art Center Of The Capital Region in Troy, New York.
+Soul Rebel Performance Troupe and The Village Stage teamed up for a first ever night of hilarious short one acts at The Art Center Of The Capital Region in Troy, New York.